wilkelab/gridtext/README.md

 The function `richtext_grob()` serves as a replacement for `textGrob()`.
 It is vectorized and can draw multiple text labels with one call.
 Labels can be drawn with padding, margins, and at arbitrary angles.
-Markdown and html parsing is turned on by default.
+Markdown and HTML parsing is turned on by default.

 ``` r
 library(grid)